 As shown in Figure 2, Japan has, for the first time in decades, experienced a sustained period of material inflation (exceeding 2%).
-This has brought with it a predictable rise in interest rates, but also a notable increase in equity inflows, particularly from domestic investors.
+This has brought with it a predictable rise in interest rates, but also a notable increase in purchases of equities, particularly by domestic investors.

 Japanese households, who hold approximately 50% of their assets in cash (compared with 12% for Americans and 34% for Europeans), are increasingly being compelled to seek alternatives to preserve the purchasing power of their savings.
 This shift is driving greater participation in investment products, as inflation erodes the value of idle cash.
-Recent fund flow data already reflects this behavioural change, with households moving capital out of traditional bank deposits and internet savings accounts into equities and other risk assets.
+Recent fund flow data already reflects this behavioural change, with households moving capital out of traditional bank deposits and internet savings accounts into equities and other risk assets (such as mutual funds, ETFs, or REITs, which typically carry higher return potential but also higher risk)

-South Korea AGT's newest frontier
+South Korea - AGT's newest frontier